 This month is a time of self-reflection and improvement.
 You can take this in a few ways; either offer ways for your audience to improve themselves or apply self-improvements to your community management.

 - Share advice on ways your audience can improve various parts of their lives.

 - Post an interesting infographic that shares unknown facts or ideas about self-improvement.

-- Create a video about a simple how-to related to your product/service that will save users time/effort and make their lives better.
+- Create a simple how-to video related to your product(s) and/or service(s) that will save users time or effort and make their lives better.

 - Ask what people are focusing on for self-improvement month, then reward respondents with custom prizes based on their responses (Ex: “I want to take more time to relax and de-stress” and give away a spa gift card).

 For community management self-improvement: